brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Spy**

+I don't know why I slept on this film.
+I guess I like Paul Fieg movies?
+This is delightful fare from Melissa Mcarthy, and a solid supporting cast.

 **Close**

 Noomi Rapace is a badass bodyguard in this short, high-action thriller.
 The “rich girl who eventually learns she needs help” is a long-standing trope, but it’s plays well here.
 This movie takes place in a weird parallel reality wherein everyone uses Blackberrys.
 Shout out to Indira Varma too, who was great in Luther, Game of Thrones, and now as a potentially treacherous stepmom.